oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 {% include toc.md %}

-In this workshop, you will learn how to implement SCIM and support provisioning from multiple organizations/tenants.
+By following these steps, you will learn how to implement SCIM and support provisioning from multiple organizations/tenants.
 Although we'll integrate with Okta as an example, remember that almost every identity provider on the web has SCIM support!

 # Understanding SCIM

 ## What problems does SCIM solve?
 SaaS customers have high expectations for the applications that they purchase.
-Customers, especially at enterprise scale, expect apps to seamlessly integrate with identity providers in order to maximize user productivity. ```
+Customers, especially at enterprise scale, expect apps to seamlessly integrate with identity providers in order to maximize user productivity.
 - Enterprise customers expect that onboarding a user in their identity provider will immediately create accounts for that user in all of SaaS apps where they grant that user access.
 - For security as well as convenience, customers expect that deleting or deactivating a user account from their identity provider will delete that user's accounts from all their enterprise SaaS apps.
 - Manually adding accounts at scale